 When, where and from whom will he face significant pushback?
 Check back if the Russian flag replaces the blue and yellow standard of Ukraine.

 . . .
-And somewhere, Woodrow Wilson is smirking behind his timelessly fashionable pince nez eyeglasses.
+Meantime, somewhere, Woodrow Wilson is smirking behind his timelessly fashionable pince nez eyeglasses.

-4 thoughts on “Shot Down & Sunk: Pete Hegseth’s “American Crusade” Bags its First High-Ranking Victims: A General, an Admiral, — and Black History Month”
+4 thoughts on “Erasing Black Military History: Pete Hegseth’s “American Crusade” Has Bagged Its First High-Ranking Victims: A General, an Admiral, — and Black History Month”

 1. Hi Chuck,